On this page...

 The government has also produced the following videos:

-If you need help applying for settled status please visit the settlement scheme.
+If you need help applying for settled status please visit GOV.UK: get help applying to the EU settlement scheme.

 A helpline for traders and hauliers exporting to and importing from the EU is open 8am to 6pm Monday to Friday.
 The number to call is 0300 3301 331.